dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 I wasn't a believer, but now I am, after discovering [Neural Magic](https://neuralmagic.com/).

-In this post I show you how you can supercharge your YOLOv5 inference performance running on CPUs using **free** and open-source tools by Neural Magic.
+In this post, I show you how you can supercharge your YOLOv5 inference performance running on CPUs using **free** and open-source tools by Neural Magic.

 {{< notice tip >}}
 By the end of this post, you will learn how to:

 * Train a SOTA YOLOv5 model on your own data.
-* Sparsify the model using SparseML quantization aware training, sparse transfer learning and one-shot quantization.
+* Sparsify the model using SparseML quantization aware training, sparse transfer learning, and one-shot quantization.
 * Export the sparsified model and run it using the DeepSparse engine at insane speeds.

 **P/S**: The end result - YOLOv5 on CPU at 180+ FPS using only 4 CPU cores! 🚀
 {{< /notice >}}

-If that sounds interesting let's dive in 🧙
+If that sounds exciting let's dive in 🧙

 ### 🔩 Setting Up